marick/lens2/mostly_words/are_lenses_for_you.md

 ## Efficiency

-I suspect lenses are somewhat slower than `Access` functions, which are in turn somewhat slower than hand-crafted recursion, which would likely be faster still if done with a [C](https://www.erlang.org/doc/apps/erl_interface/ei_users_guide) or [Rust](https://github.com/rusterlium/rustler) (etc.) foreign function interface.
-I haven't measured any of them, though.
-The hoary old interface applies: you're probably better writing the code in the way most readable to your team, then optimizing after performance measurements shows you where the bottlenecks are.
+I believe lenses are somewhat slower than `Access` functions, which are in turn somewhat slower than hand-crafted recursion, which would likely be faster still if done with a [C](https://www.erlang.org/doc/apps/erl_interface/ei_users_guide) or [Rust](https://github.com/rusterlium/rustler) (etc.) foreign function interface.
+I haven't actually *measured* any of them, though.
+The hoary old adage applies: you're probably better writing the code in the way most readable to your team, then optimizing after performance measurements shows you where the bottlenecks are.

 It's worth calling out [Pathex](https://github.com/hissssst/pathex), a lens-like package said to be faster than `Access`.
-(I haven't measured that either.)
+(But I haven't measured that either.)